particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="Cellular.clearCredentials"}}

-Your device only uses one set of credentials, and they must be correctly matched to the SIM card that's used.
+Gen 3 cellular devices only use one set of credentials, and they must be correctly matched to the SIM card that's used.
 If using a Particle SIM, using `Cellular.setCredentials()` is not necessary as the default APN will be used.
 If you have set a different APN to use a 3rd-party SIM card, you can restore the use of the Particle SIM by using `Cellular.clearCredentials()`.

-{{/if}} {{!-- has-nrfhas-set-credentials52 --}}

-{{#unless has-set-credentials}} {{!-- Electron and E series that don't save credentials in non-volatile memory --}}
+{{note op="end"}}

+---

+{{note op="start" type="gen2"}}
+On the Electron 2G, U260, U270, and ELC314, there is only a 4FF nano SIM card slot.
+There is no internal SIM so you must always have a SIM card in the SIM card holder on the bottom of the device for normal operation.

+The Electron LTE (ELC402 and ELC404) and E Series (E310, E314, E402, and E404), have a built-in MFF2 SMD SIM.
+Since
+you cannot use a 3rd-party SIM card, you do not have to set the APN as the Particle SIM APN is built-in.

+- The APN must be set in all user firmware as it is only saved in the modem memory and the setting is erased when powered down.
+- The keep-alive must be set from your user firmware.
+- The Electron LTE (ELC402) does not have a SIM card slot and cannot be used with a 3rd-party SIM card.

-On Gen 2 devices (Electron), cellular credentials are not added to the device's non-volatile memory and need to be set every time from the user application.
+On Gen 2 devices, cellular credentials are not added to the device's non-volatile memory and need to be set every time from the user application.
 You may set credentials in 3 different ways:

 - APN only
 - USERNAME & PASSWORD only